top of page

 Chico: Ready to go home--again!

 You may remember Granny from Rehoboth, who back in 2023 was kicked in the head by a very cruel person.
-The AKI-HaH Emergency Fund stepped in to help.
+The AKI-HaH Emergency Fund stepped in to help and provided the emergency veterinary care she desperately needed.

 Granny, when she was brought to the vet's office after she was kicked in the head!